 Easy, Fast, and Cheap:

-The Luft-Technik intake system includes the dual air inlet scoop, turbo inlet hose, SAI filter adapter, and coolant reroute hose for a thrifty $365.
+Our in-house developed MK7 GTI cold air intake includes the dual air inlet scoop, turbo inlet hose, SAI filter adapter, and coolant reroute hose for a thrifty $365.
 This kit will give me a slight power increase and the induction noises I am looking for but definitely won’t take too much away from my initial budget of $3,500.

 When it comes to exhaust, I am pretty picky.
 I don’t want something that is going to drone on the highway, but I want to be able to hear it when I step on the throttle.
 I don’t particularly care for flashy quad tips and I definitely don’t like chrome.
 So my options are fairly limited.
 If you don’t have the same restrictions I have, there are multiple exhaust options that will definitely fit inside the remaining budget of $2,800 with room to spare.